 1. Before you begin to write your paper, remember that Information Research is read by students, researchers and practitioners in many fields.
 They are not experts in your field.
 When you write for Information Research you are writing for a general audience, not for an audience of academic researchers in your specialism.
 If you write clearly, without using the jargon of your field, your paper is likely to be read and cited by researchers in different fields of research.
-Do not create abstract concepts and then use them as though they were things or persons–only persons can perform actions.
+Do not create abstract concepts and then use them as though they were things or persons—only persons or machines can perform actions.

-2. Set your wordprocessor's language setting to British English – not to what is usually the default setting of American English.
+2. Set your word processor's language setting to British English – not to what is usually the default setting of American English.
 Also, set the spelling check function to 'on', which may appear as "correct as you type", so that American spellings are found and changed.

 3. Your abstract.
 It is important to provide a full, informative abstract.
-Author abstracts are used by the abstracting journals and by ISI's citation indexes and they can be an important means of ensuring that your paper is found by searchers.
+Author abstracts are used by the abstracting journals and by the citation indexes of Web of Science and they can be an important means of ensuring that your paper is found by searchers.
 A full abstract is also a useful means of encouraging searchers to follow-up and view your paper.
 Consequently, an abstract of 150 to 200 words should be provided and Information Research uses structured abstracts.
 The rationale for this change is derived from Hartley, J. (2003).
 Improving the clarity of journal abstracts in psychology: the case for structure.
 Science Communication, 24(3), 366-379.
 The common structure employed in many medical journals. is, Introduction, Methods, Analysis, Results and Conclusions.
 These separate sections should be named as in the abstract below:

 Method.
 Pre-search, post-search and follow-up interviews were conducted with researchers at the Universities of Sheffield and North Texas.
-The actual search process, involving an intermediary, was also tape recorded.
+The search process, involving an intermediary, was also tape recorded.
 Transcripts of the interviews and of the search process formed the data for analysis.

 Conclusion.
-Uncertainty appears to have two dimensions: the 'objective', cognitive uncertainty resulting from a perceived lack of knowledge in a field the 'affective' uncertainty - the feeling of unease or anxiety caused by the cognitive lack.
+Uncertainty appears to have two dimensions: the 'objective', cognitive uncertainty resulting from a perceived lack of knowledge in a field and the 'affective' uncertainty - the feeling of unease or anxiety caused by the cognitive lack.

 This structure should serve the majority of papers that are submitted, but may require modification for, for example, more speculative, theoretical papers or for reviews of research.
 Note that authors may be referred to in an abstract, as above, but you should not include citations, since these become meaningless outside the context of the journal; i.e., when the abstract is copied into an abstracting service, the links to the references are lost.
 I have placed on the site two papers dealing with structured abstracts by Professor Hartley.

 4. The journal does not use ad hoc abbreviations such as LIS (for library and information science (or studies), or DSS (decision support system), IR (information retrieval or information repository), IL (information literacy) or similar abbreviations invented by yourself as author of a paper.
-Use only internationally recognized initialisms and acronyms such as Unesco, or those used by the organization themselves on logos, letterheads and Websites, such as Aslib, IFLA, etc. For further information on this see the Style Manual at http://informationr.net/ir/StyleManual.html
+Use only internationally recognized initialisms and acronyms such as Unesco, or those used by the organizations themselves on logos, letterheads and Websites, such as Aslib, IFLA, etc. For further information on this see the Style Manual at http://informationr.net/ir/StyleManual.html

 An additional point about LIS – this is much over-used and people are rarely writing about research directly related to libraries when they use it: if you are writing about research in libraries, use "library research", if you are writing about information research, use "information research" or "information science research".
 If you really intend both, use "research in librarianship and information science".